 Notice of evictions.
-The November 5 order contains the following provision concerning notice of evictions:
+Like the November 5 order, the he January 13 order contains the following provision concerning notice of evictions:

 Because (1) the Court has inherent authority to ensure that judgments for possession and writs of restitution are executed in a fair and orderly way, (2) the fair and orderly execution of writs of restitution requires landlords to provide reasonable notice of the rescheduled date when an eviction was postponed for a substantial period due to a public health emergency and not for a short period due to temperature or precipitation, and (3) it would not impose an unreasonable or undue burden on landlords to provide notice of the rescheduled date consistent with the terms of D.C.
 Code § 42-3505.01a, any landlord shall, when an eviction that had been scheduled on or after March 16, 2020 is rescheduled after the statutory stay on evictions ends, send a notice that complies with the requirements of D.C.
 Code § 42-3505.01a at least 21 days before the date on which the eviction is rescheduled